Wang-Shengyuan/Wang-Shengyuan.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am currently a fourth-year undergraduate student at the Department of Computer Science and Technology, Tsinghua University.
+I am currently a fourth-year undergraduate student in the Department of Computer Science and Technology at Tsinghua University.

-My research interests lie in applied machine learning, with a focus on advancing AI solutions for the benefit of nature and humanity.
-Specifically, I am focusing on
-Large Language Model and their application in natural language processing and computational social science.
+My research interests are centered on applied machine learning, with a particular focus on advancing AI methodologies to enhance human knowledge and welfare.
+Specifically, my work investigates Large Language Models and their application in natural language processing and computational social science.

-I am fortunate to be advised by [Prof. Yong Li](https://fi.ee.tsinghua.edu.cn/~liyong/) currently.
-In the last few years, I have had the privilege of collaborating with renowned research groups, including the [Chicago Human+AI Group](https://chicagohai.github.io/), [CoAI Group](https://coai.cs.tsinghua.edu.cn/) and [Knowledge Engineering Group](https://keg.cs.tsinghua.edu.cn/).
+I am fortunate to be advised by [Prof. Yong Li](https://fi.ee.tsinghua.edu.cn/~liyong/).
+In the last few years, I have had the privilege of being a member of several distinguished research groups, including the [Chicago Human+AI Lab](https://chicagohai.github.io/), the [Conversational AI Group](https://coai.cs.tsinghua.edu.cn/) and the [Knowledge Engineering Group](https://keg.cs.tsinghua.edu.cn/).
 These experiences have been invaluable in shaping my academic and professional journey.